jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 If you re-run the calculation without changing anything, it will simply start from the beginning again -- probably not what you want!

-In order restart the NEB from the last checkpointed state, you need to **explicitly** set the name of the .check file you want to continue from. *[In .param?]* In our example that would be:
+In order restart the NEB from the last checkpointed state, you need to **explicitly** set the name of the .check file you want to continue from in your .param file.
+In our example that would be:

 ```
 continuation: nh3.check